antonraharja/book-asterisk-101/book-contents/en/Chapter_01/Hello-Friend.md

 # Hello Friend

-This is "Hello Friend" for Asterisk, the first setting and testing of SIP extension calling a service.
+This is *Hello Friend* for Asterisk, the first setting and testing of SIP extension calling a service.

 Edit /etc/asterisk/sip.conf
 ---------------------------